 I am a techie.
 I can't help myself.

 Both of my children are dream chasers.
-My daughter is the only adult that I know who is living out their 5-year-old dream.
-For years she has relentlessly chased her dream of living that Equestrian #farmlife and now at 23 she is running her own horseback riding and training business and crushing it.
+My daughter is the only adult I know living out their 5-year-old dream.
+For years she has relentlessly chased her dream of living that Equestrian #farmlife, and now at 23, she is running her own horseback riding and training business and crushing it.
 To get there, she sacrificed a lot, but she is doing what she loves and living out her dream.

-My son, well he is a different story.
-At 18, he is probably the most self-disciplined person that I have ever met.
+My son, well, he is a different story.
+At 18, he is probably the most self-disciplined person I have ever met.
 Trust me when I say that I am not just saying that because I am his mom.
 No. No. He puts us all to shame, and it is pretty annoying.
-He is extremely goal oriented and lives his life with an on-going bucket list.
-If you want to see someone truly unplugged then spend a day with him!
+He is extremely goal-oriented and lives his life with an ongoing bucket list.
+If you want to see someone genuinely unplugged then spend a day with him!
 On average, he spends 19 minutes a day on his phone.
-(Thanks @iPhone for the new screen time tool).
-He is very purposeful and intentional on WHAT, WHO, and WHERE he invests his time so that he can focus on doing what he enjoys and achieving his goals.
+(Thanks @iPhone, for the new screen time tool).
+He is very purposeful and intentional in WHAT, WHO, and WHERE he invests his time so that he can focus on doing what he enjoys and achieving his goals.

 I picked up my phone 133 times a day.
 928 times in one week.

-While hanging out with my son one day, I asked to use his iPhone and his screen time notice came up.
-I had been using it for about 20 minutes (which seemed like 5 minutes) and already I had spent more time on his phone then he had or does every day.
-So, I picked up my phone and checked to see what my average was ,and HELLO was I shook.
+While hanging out with my son one day, I asked to use his iPhone, and his screen time notice came up.
+I had been using it for about 20 minutes (which seemed like 5 minutes), and already I had spent more time on his phone than his daily average.
+So, I picked up my phone and checked to see what my average was, and HELLO was I shook.

-So, I am going to be vulnerable here, and I am hoping that you won't judge.
-I mean, I know you will, that is until you look at your own phone and then you might get shook too.
-In the last 7 days, I had spent 29 hours and 28 minutes on my phone.
+So, I will be vulnerable here, and I hope you won't judge.
+I mean, I know you will, that is, until you look at your own phone, and then you might get shaken too.
+In the last seven days, I have spent 29 hours and 28 minutes on my phone.
 On average, 4 hours and 12 minutes per day.
 I picked up my phone 928 times in one week and around 133 times a day.
 WHAT!

 Recently, I had a personal situation that caused me to re-evaluate my life.
-Where was I investing in my time?
+Where was I investing my time?
 What am I putting a high value on?
 Who was I truly engaging with?
-Was I striving to achieve my dreams or was I just being busy?
+Was I striving to achieve my dreams, or was I just being busy?
 Was I being present?
 Truth be told, I didn't like my answers.
 So, I have decided that I want to be like them when I grow up.
-I doubt that I will ever be as unplugged as my not-so-little "littles", but I have taken some practical steps to start changing those answers.
+I doubt I will ever be as unplugged as my not-so-little "littles," but I have taken some practical steps to start changing those answers.
 I am okay being a techie, but only because I enjoy it.
-I'm not okay when it starts owning me and being honest, it was.
-So, if you are like me, and you find yourself being distracted and not living your life the way you want then start taking back control.
+I'm not okay when it starts owning me, and being honest, it was.
+So, if you are like me, and you find yourself distracted and not living your life the way you want, then start taking back control.

 For example, I use the Outlook app for email and calendar instead of the iPhone apps, but I could never see my calendar in today's view because iPhone defaults the widget to its own mail app.

 Duh, Melissa, easy fix!
-Now, I have all of my favorite apps all in one spot that helps me drive my daily productivity.
+Now, I have all of my favorite apps all in one spot, which helps me drive my daily productivity.

 I Set Social Media Limits - Set a limit on the amount of time you are willing to invest in social media apps.
-For those of you that experience FOMO (Fear of Missing Out) there is always the urge to open that notification to see what you missed, but that is also a huge time waster.
-When you have reached that limit, you get a notification that you can easily bypass, but if you are being intentional about how you are spending your time then you can decide if you want to invest or not.
+For those of you that experience FOMO (Fear of Missing Out), there is always the urge to open that notification to see what you missed, but that is also a huge time waster.
+When you have reached that limit, you get a notification that you can easily bypass, but if you are intentional about spending your time, you can decide if you want to invest.

 I Schedule Downtime - Intentionally schedule downtime to temporarily disable social media notifications.
-You can easily choose the apps you want to always be available to you and which apps that you want a break from.
-During your scheduled downtime, you will not receive notifications from your phone and the apps will be greyed out.
+You can easily choose the apps you always want available to you and which apps you want a break from.
+During your scheduled downtime, you will not receive notifications from your phone, and the apps will be greyed out.
 Personally, I schedule downtime every morning from 6:30 am to 10:00 am.
-I know that I am the most productive during the morning and want to limit my distractions during the most valuable part of my day.
+I know I am the most productive during the morning, and I want to limit distractions during the most valuable part of my day.

 I Decluttered & Organized Apps - This one sounds simple, but I found myself constantly scrolling through 5 different pages of apps that I rarely used.
 Did I really use them?
 If not, then I deleted the app.
 If I did, then I created folders and organized them by how I used them.
 Now, I have easy access to the apps that are valuable and important to me without all the clutter.
 Just this one simplification makes me happy.

 I Use Reminders - I've got lots of moving parts in my world.
-I am juggling a lot of tasks between my career, my personal business, my family, and my professional network so I started using the iPhone to help me keep it straight.
+I am juggling many tasks between my career, personal business, family, and professional network, so I started using the iPhone to help me keep it straight.
 Now, don't get me wrong.
-OneNote is still my go-to productivity tool, but sometimes I just need a simple visual reminder to keep it in front of me and help drive it through to completion.
+OneNote is still my go-to productivity tool, but sometimes I need a simple visual reminder to keep it in front of me and help drive it through to completion.

 I would love to hear how you are taking back control of your time, energy, and focus.
 What tools do you use to help you drive your goals to completion?